kloptops/harbourmaster/data/theme.md

 ### The basics

 Elements are always rectangles, they must always have an `area` parameter.
-This can be pixels specifically, or a percentage of the screen.
+This can be pixels specifically, or a percentage of the parent area.

+If you specify negative pixels for the width/height it subtracts it from the width/height of the parent area.

 If you specify the coordinates in pixels it is in thef format: `x, y, width, height`

-If you specify it as a percentage of the screen it is as: `top-left-x, top-left-y, bottom-right-x, bottom-right-y`
+If you specify it as a percentage of the parent area it is as: `top-left-x, top-left-y, bottom-right-x, bottom-right-y`

 ```json